NathanPB/upf-seguranca/README.md

 The default user shipped within the Docker containers has the email of ``admin@admin.com`` and the password of ``admin``.
 You probably want to change that.

+If you don't want to run with Docker or want to run with another database container, insert a row in the ``users`` table.
+The ``pwd`` should be hashed with **sha256**.
+Pay attention on the default SQL's crypto functions, the conversion to varchar inserts a prefix within the hash that will invalidate the authentication.

 # Specific Business Rules

 - A user can delete only its own account, not other user's account